anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ### Assertions

 Let's see what a sample test and it's results look like.
-Assume we have a simple function that determines whether a fruit is crisp or not (notice: [single responsibility](https://en.wikipedia.org/wiki/Single-responsibility_principle){:target="_blank"}):
+Assume we have a simple function that determines whether a fruit is crisp or not:

 ```python linenums="1"
 # food/fruits.py